U.S. Route 40 in Pennsylvania: Route description

 U.S. Route 40 enters Pennsylvania in rural western Washington County near West Alexander.
 It travels to the east-northeast paralleling I-70 through Claysville on to Washington.
 While in Washington, the largest city on US 40 in Pennsylvania, it is named Chestnut St. Exit 15 on I-70 is signed for Chestnut St. Route 40 leaves Chestnut St. and joins PA 18, becoming Jefferson Ave.
 After two blocks of concurrency with PA 18, it leaves PA 18 and joins US 19.
 US 40/US 19 then leaves Washington as Maiden St. US 19 leaves Route 40 in Laboratory before it intersects I-79 at exit 33.
 Now heading east-southeast, US 40 makes its way toward Brownsville.
 Route 40 passes through Scenery Hill and Beallsville before reaching PA 43/PA 88 at a full cloverleaf interchange in Centerville.
 US 40 then crosses the Monongahela River via the Lane Bane Bridge, leaving Washington County after spending nearly 40 mi in the county.

 US 40 enters Fayette County as Market St. in Brownsville.
 After leaving Brownsville, Route 40 heads to the southeast toward Uniontown.
 The highway enters Uniontown as Main St. in front of the Uniontown Mall.
 When it reaches US 119 it merges with it becoming a bypass of Uniontown.
 However, US 40 Business passes through downtown Uniontown as the one-way pair of Main St. and Fayette St. US 40 travels around the south of Uniontown and meets again with US 40 Business in Hopwood after leaving US 119.
-Route 40 then begins a steep ascent up Chestnut Ridge, the westernmost ridge of the Allegheny Mountains.
+Route 40 then begins a steep ascent up Chestnut Ridge, the westernmost ridge of the Allegheny Mountains before passing the Historic Summit Inn Resort.
 US 40 becomes a treacherous mountain highway for the next 5 miles (8 KM) featuring steep descents and sharp curves.
 After passing through Chalk Hill, the National Road passes Fort Necessity National Battlefield and continues to Farmington.
 On the east side of Farmington, the highway passes Nemacolin Woodlands Resort.
 Heritage Reservation, a summer residence camp for the Boy Scouts of America is also accessible from this part of US 40, via Dinner Bell Five Forks Road.
 The National Pike then continues southeast toward the Maryland border after crossing the Youghiogheny River and entering Somerset County.
 Before leaving Pennsylvania, Route 40 passes through Addison.
 U.S. Route 40 spends 36.5 mi in Fayette County and 6.1 mi in Somerset County, passing through its southwestern corner.
 It enters Maryland in Garrett County.